 That day, I saw people jumping out of the buildings.
 At the time, I thought it was office furniture being thrown out because I was so far away.
 I later learned it was people jumping.

 The most impactful sight was when I got back to the Oyster Bay Line parking lot in Long Island the next day and saw the dozen or so cars parked there.
 Cars who belonged to people who went to work that day and never made it back home.
 Those cars didn’t move for about 2 weeks until they were towed.
 9/11 changed my entire community – we became closer because of everything and everyone we had lost.

 The weeks and months after that tragic day, I found myself rediscovering those things I needed to be grateful for and once again started to take stock of my own life and what I needed to do to become a better brother, husband, and father to my family.

-Today, I don’t really talk about that day much.
-It’s nice to remember those we lost.
+Today, I don’t really talk about that day much - it's too difficult - but it's nice to continue to come together as a community and nation to remember those we lost.